roubachof/Sharpnado.DragDropGridView/README.md

 ## Architecture

-The GridLayout is built using the Mvvm.Flux architecture pattern, which emphasizes:
+The DragDropGridView is built using the Mvvm.Flux architecture pattern, which emphasizes:

 - **Composition over inheritance**: Small, focused components
 - **Immutability**: Using C# records for data models